msrocean/Tik_Tok/README.md

 ### Dataset
 In this paper, we use **five datasets** for our experiments.
-Among those, four datasets are from previous research, and we collect another dataset.
-We list the datasets as follows with appropriate references:
+Among those, four datasets are from previous research, and we have collected the Walkie-Talkie (Real) dataset.
+We list the datasets as follows with appropriate description and references:

 1. **Undefended** [1]: Undefended dataset contains both closed-world (CW) \& open-world (OW) data, and collected in 2016.
  CW data contains 95 sites with 1000 instances each and OW data contain 40,716 sites with 1 instance each.
-2. **WTF-PAD** [1]: WTF-PAD dataset contains both closed-world (CW) \& open-world (OW) data, and collected in 2016.
+2. **WTF-PAD** [1]: WTF-PAD dataset contains both closed-world (CW) \& open-world (OW) data, and collected in 2016 as well.
  CW data contains 95 sites with 1000 instances each and OW data contain 40,716 sites with 1 instance each.
-3. **Walkie-Talkie (Simulated)** [1]: Walkie-Talkie (Simulated) dataset contains only closed-world (CW) data, and collected in 2016.
+3. **Walkie-Talkie (Simulated)** [1]: Walkie-Talkie (Simulated) dataset contains only closed-world (CW) data, and collected in 2016 as well.
 This dataset contains 100 sites with 900 instances each.
-4. **Onion Sites** [2]: Onion Sites dataset contains only closed-world (CW) data, and collected in 2016.
+4. **Onion Sites** [2]: Onion Sites dataset contains only closed-world (CW) data, and collected in 2016 as well.
 This dataset contains 538 sites with 77 instances each.
 5. **Walkie-Talkie (Real)**: Walkie-Talkie (Real) dataset contains 100 sites with over 750 instances each.
- This dataset is collected using our implemented Walkie-Talkie prototype in 2019.
+ We collected this dataset using our implemented Walkie-Talkie prototype in 2019.
  See the `W-T_Experiments` subdirectory for additional details.

  ```angular2